walchko/github-blog/source/blog/Pi-Hole/Pi-Hole-Advertisement-Blocker.md

 You can repair things if they go wonky with: `pihole -r`

+When I played around with Pi 3, Pi Zero W, and finally Pi Zero, if I moved the SD card between these pi's everything *but* pi-hole worked.
+There seems to be something HW specific ... so I had to do `pihole -r` to repair it.
+It could have been something else I did, but I am not sure, I was testing a bunch of stuff to see performance.

 If everything is really bad, you can uninstall with: `pihole uninstall`

 # Warning